IN THIS ARTICLE

 Click-through-rate (CTR)

 Click-through-rate (CTR) refers to the percentage of people who click on a specific link or call-to-action within a piece of content.
-A useful engagement metric, a higher CTR generally indicates more engaged and interested audiences and that they find the call-to-action (CTA) compelling and relevant to their needs.
-Meanwhile a lower CTR suggests the content and/or the CTA aren't resonating with them.
+A useful engagement metric, a higher CTR generally indicates that audiences are more engaged and interested, and that they find the call-to-action (CTA) compelling and relevant to their needs.
+Meanwhile, a lower CTR suggests the content and/or the CTA aren't resonating with them.

 Content shares and backlinks